chinamike65/hugo-tuolesi/content/book3/book3en.md

 No matter how heavy, numerous, troublesome, or repeated things the guru instructs you, you must persevere as a disciple, and you can't get bored or complain.

-According to the biography of Venerable Milarepa, Guru Marpa asked Milarepa to build a house, and as long as he did it alone, no one else was allowed to help.
+According to the biography of Venerable Milarepa, Guru Marpa asked Milarepa to build a house, as long as he did it alone.
+No one else was allowed to help.

-When it was about to be finished, he immediately picked on the Dharmault and asked him to dismantle it.
-After dismantling, he also asked him to put the stone back in its original place and arrange it properly.
+When it was about to be finished, he immediately picked on the faults and asked him to dismantle it.
+After dismantling, he also asked him to put all the stones back in their original place and arrange it properly.

 It was built and demolished in this way, and it was demolished and built again.
 After going back and forth, I don’t know how many times, Milarepa carried the stone and worn out his back, and his bones were exposed.